ajayyy/6monthslater/README.md

 Automated tests are available for the parser and analyzer, and can be executed by running `pytest`.

 Further information about how the scraper works can be found in [it's dedicated documentation](./scraper/README.md).

+## Deployment

+Deployment is done through the docker compose file.
+You must first install docker, then setup the environment variable configurations.

+To setup the configuration files, rename each `.env.example` file in the `docker` folder to `.env` and fill in the values.
+The credentials in `docker/database.env` must match the credentials in the `DATABASE_URL` in `docker/server.env`.

+Then you can run `docker-compose up` to start the application.